ml3314/NLP-Entity-Normalisation-and-Parsing/README.md

 The files contained in this repo is as follows:

 4.1.
-A detailed description of the design decisions (libraries, tradeoffs, etc.), how I evaluated your results, as well as ideas for further improvement (see explainations.pdf).
+A detailed description of the design decisions (libraries, tradeoffs, etc.), how I evaluated the results, as well as ideas for further improvement (see explainations.pdf).

 4.2.
 A flowchart of the processing of the input data (see Flowchart.pdf).